 On February 9, 2016, we entered into a Controlled Equity Offering SM Sales Agreement (the "2016 Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor") under which we can offer and sell, through Cantor, up to approximately \$43.6 million in shares of common stock in an at-the market offering (the "2016 ATM Offering").
+The 2016 Sales Agreement was terminated, effective September 10, 2017.
 On February 20, 2015, we had entered into a Controlled Equity Offering SM Sales Agreement (the "2015 Sales Agreement") with Cantor, as sales agent, pursuant to which we offered and sold, through Cantor, \$25.0 million in shares of common stock in an at-the-market offering from February 2015 through February 2016 (the "2015 ATM Offering").
 All sales of shares were made pursuant to an effective shelf registration statement on Form S-3 filed with the SEC.
 We pay Cantor a commission of approximately 3% of the aggregate gross proceeds received from all sales of common stock under the 2015 Sales Agreement and the 2016 Sales Agreement.
-There were no sales under the Sales Agreements for the six months ended June 30, 2017.